yt-project/yt/doc/source/visualizing/plots.rst

 Here, ``W`` is the width of the projection in the x, y, *and* z directions.

-One can also generate generate annotated off axis projections using :class:`~yt.visualization.plot_window.OffAxisProjectionPlot`.
+One can also generate annotated off axis projections using :class:`~yt.visualization.plot_window.OffAxisProjectionPlot`.
 These plots can be created in much the same way as an ``OffAxisSlicePlot``, requiring only an open dataset, a direction